kovaka/conway/README.md

 ```
 at your terminal to start it

-Also, in the boards directory are a few pattern files that you can try out
+Also, in the boards directory are a few pattern files that you can try out.
+You will have to switch out the name of the file in run.py to use a different file.

+Commandline arguments coming soon